|PostgreSQL Reference Manual - Volume 3 - Server Administration Guide|

 “failure” message on

-which will trigger on any machine where the output of
+which will trigger on any machine for which the output of

 in ‘resultmap’ select the variant comparison file for other